EN

 * Modified tenure - Set up a line of credit and also receive a monthly payment for as long as you and your co-borrower live in the home.

 * Modified term - Add a line of credit along with monthly payments for a specified amount of years.
 You can have your money disbursed over a shorter period rather than over the term of the loan.
 A shorter loan term increases your monthly proceeds.
-However, when the term loan ends, the monthly payments cease and the line of credit ends.
-You are permitted to remain in your home and remain on title which is a question some borrowers have asked.
+However, when the term loan ends, the monthly payments cease and the line of credit ends, however, you are permitted to remain in your home and remain on title.

 How is my money disbursed to me?

 HUD has designed the HECM program with two HECM loan options.
 HUD offers the Fixed Rate HECM and the Adjustable (variable) Rate HECM.
 The FIXED rate HECM has an interest rate that will never change, but it does not have the flexibility of the ARM option.
-There is no line of credit available with the fixed rate HECM, there is no monthly proceeds option, and no other types of disbursement options are available after loan closing.
-It is a basic cash out reverse mortgage and limited to a one-time lump sum disbursement with no other disbursements available after closing.
+There is no line of credit available with the fixed rate HECM, there is no monthly proceeds option, and no other types of disbursement options are available after loan closing as there is no line of credit option.
+It is a basic cash-out loan and limited to a one-time lump sum disbursement at closing with no other disbursements available afterward.
 The Adjustable Rate HECM can be tailored to your needs and your lifestyle due to the flexibility of the program.
-Your proceeds come in two disbursements, one limited to funds the first year and another draw of your proceeds 365 days after funding your loan as follows:
+Your proceeds come in two disbursements: one limited to funds the first year and another draw of proceeds 365 days after the funding of your loan.

 Borrowers may access 60% of the principal limit (the funds available to you after mortgages, liens, and closing costs have been deducted) or all mandatory obligations (whichever is greater), as defined by the HECM requirements, plus an additional 10% during the first 12 months after loan closing.
 The combined total of mandatory obligations plus 10% cannot exceed the principal limit amount established at loan closing.